 Impacts of Groundwater Withdrawals for Irrigation

 Where surface water supplies are insufficient, groundwater is often used for irrigation (Figure 4.2.3).
-Agriculture uses about 70% of the groundwater pumped for human use globally and about 53% of the groundwater pumped in the US (USGS: Groundwater use in the United States).
+Agriculture uses about 70% of the groundwater pumped for human use globally and about 53% of the groundwater pumped in the US (USGS: Groundwater use in the United States(link is external)).
 In some parts of the world, groundwater is pumped at a faster rate than natural processes recharge the stored underground water.
 Groundwater use where pumping exceeds recharge is non-renewable and unsustainable.

 Another problem that may occur in some aquifers with excessive groundwater pumping is a compaction of the aquifer and subsidence of the ground surface.
 When the water is pumped from the pore spaces in the aquifer, the pore spaces compress.
 The compression of millions of tiny pore spaces in hundreds of meters of aquifer material manifests on the surface as subsidence.
 The ground elevation actually decreases.
 Subsidence from groundwater pumping is irreversible and leaves the aquifer in a condition where it cannot be recharged to previous levels.